renglis/mowbot/README.md

    xterm &
    ```
    This starts `xterm` in the VNC session on display `:1`, so you see it in Fluxbox.

-2. Alternatively, you can add `xterm &` in your `start_vnc.sh` so it opens automatically when the container starts.

 Now you can type commands in that **xterm** window within VNC.